cast-org/figuration/site/4.3/widgets/dropdown.md

 ### Within a Navbar

 Dropdowns also work in a navbar, but require the use of a wrapping element for positioning.
-Make sure to use seperate and nested `.nav-item` and `.nav-link` elements as in the following example.
+Make sure to use separate and nested `.nav-item` and `.nav-link` elements as in the following example.

 {% capture example %}
 <nav class="navbar navbar-expand navbar-light bg-light">